 “Humane” Labels

 Below are some brief explanations of the issues with some alternative and “humane” labels.
-There is much more to the problems than what we have here, but we wanted to offer an overview of each label and perhaps help activists with responses to questions.
+There is much more to the problems than what we have here, but we wanted to offer an overview of each label to help concerned consumers make better choices and to help advocates with responses to questions.
 For more in depth information on the humane hoax, read the Articles.

 Cage-Free

-There are no “humane” hatcheries.
-In all industrial hatcheries, chicks are hatched without a nest and without their mothers.
-Chicks come into the world crowed in metal drawers and are thrown into a world of conveyer belts and metal machinery.
-Male chicks born to egg laying hens don’t grow fast enough to be profitable for meat, so they are tossed alive into the garbage or ground up alive in maceration machines.
-Fully conscious chicks are ground up in high-speed grinders.
+All the hens come from heartless hatcheries and there are no “humane” hatcheries.
+Chicks are hatched without the comfort of nest and without the love and protection of their mothers.
+They come into the world crowed in metal drawers and are thrown onto conveyer belts and metal machinery.
+Male chicks born to egg laying hens don’t grow fast enough to be profitable for meat, so they are tossed alive into the garbage to suffocate or ground up alive in high-speed grinders called maceration machines.
 Others are gassed with carbon dioxide or argon gas.
 Still others are sucked into high-speed vacuums and electrocuted in a metal box.

 After living a short life in an overcrowded indoor facility, a hen will go to a brutal slaughter as her egg production wanes after just a couple of years.
 None of this changes with a cage-free label.